Deyht/CIANNA/README.md

 * Add merge layers (Add and concatenate) and rework gradient flow.
 Enable the creation of residual blocks and U-net style architectures.
 * Add Weight Exponential Moving Average (WEMA) support.
 * Rework model saving to keep optimizer and ema states.
 Enable clean model training restart from a save state.
-* The couv layer is now a grouped convolution.
+* The conv layer is now a grouped convolution.
 Classical convolution corresponds to a single group.
 Also enable depth-wise convolution.
 * The forward function now returns a numpy array with the network prediction directly (writing of a prediction result file is still possible, but optional).
 * Many QOL changes